Skarszewy: History

+Transport

+Skarszewy lies on the intersection of voivodeship road 224 with an unnumbered voivodeship road to Starogard Gdański.

+The nearest railway station is in Starogard Gdański.

 Sport

 Established in 1946, the football club Wietcisa Skarszewy represent the town in the Liga okręgowa.
 In 2023 the club was the winner of the annual Złota Bala cup presented by the sports news website Kociewski Sport.